Potatoes are great. Mashed potatoes are even better.

 Members of the brassica (mustard) family, Encyclopaeda Britannica says, “Rutabagas likely originated as a cross between turnips (Brassica rapa, variety rapa) and wild cabbage (Brassica oleracea) and are thought to have been first bred in Russia or Scandinavia in the late Middle Ages”.
 Looking at them their turnip parentage is clear, but the cabbage part seems a little perplexing to me.

-They are large hard root vegetable usually shipped coated with a thick layer of wax.
-Peeling is not so terrible, but I don’t usually cut these guys when I can outsource this task to our FreshCuts and order them peeled and diced.
+Rutabaga are a large, hard root vegetable usually shipped coated with a thick layer of wax.
+Peeling and dicing is not so terrible, but I don’t usually cut these guys when I can outsource this task to our FreshCuts and order them peeled and diced.
 There are a few benefits to having them all cut the same size: they will all cook the same, you get 100% yield, and there’s no labor (my labor, in this instance).

 Why mashed rutabaga should be on your Thanksgiving menu